containers/podman-desktop/website/tutorial/index.md

 # Introduction

-This tutorial covers end-to-end tasks that you must perform to accomplish a goal while working with the Podman Desktop application.
-Each tutorial section includes one or more procedures that contain a sequence of steps to follow.
+These tutorials cover end-to-end tasks that you must perform to accomplish a goal while working with the Podman Desktop application.
+Each task is a procedure that contains a sequence of steps to follow.

 Before going through each tutorial, get yourself familiarize with the key UI components of the Podman Desktop application: